Types of artificial neural networks: Regulatory feedback

-Radial basis function (RBF)
+Radial basis function

 Radial basis functions are functions that have a distance criterion with respect to a center.
 Radial basis functions have been applied as a replacement for the sigmoidal hidden layer transfer characteristic in multi-layer perceptrons.
 RBF networks have two layers: In the first, input is mapped onto each RBF in the 'hidden' layer.
 The RBF chosen is usually a Gaussian.
 In regression problems the output layer is a linear combination of hidden layer values representing mean predicted output.
 The interpretation of this output layer value is the same as a regression model in statistics.
 In classification problems the output layer is typically a sigmoid function of a linear combination of hidden layer values, representing a posterior probability.
 Performance in both cases is often improved by shrinkage techniques, known as ridge regression in classical statistics.
 This corresponds to a prior belief in small parameter values (and therefore smooth output functions) in a Bayesian framework.

 RBF networks have the advantage of avoiding local minima in the same way as multi-layer perceptrons.
 This is because the only parameters that are adjusted in the learning process are the linear mapping from hidden layer to output layer.
 Linearity ensures that the error surface is quadratic and therefore has a single easily found minimum.
 In regression problems this can be found in one matrix operation.
 In classification problems the fixed non-linearity introduced by the sigmoid output function is most efficiently dealt with using iteratively re-weighted least squares.

 RBF networks have the disadvantage of requiring good coverage of the input space by radial basis functions.
 RBF centres are determined with reference to the distribution of the input data, but without reference to the prediction task.
 As a result, representational resources may be wasted on areas of the input space that are irrelevant to the task.
 A common solution is to associate each data point with its own centre, although this can expand the linear system to be solved in the final layer and requires shrinkage techniques to avoid overfitting.

 Associating each input datum with an RBF leads naturally to kernel methods such as support vector machines (SVM) and Gaussian processes (the RBF is the kernel function).
 All three approaches use a non-linear kernel function to project the input data into a space where the learning problem can be solved using a linear model.
 Like Gaussian processes, and unlike SVMs, RBF networks are typically trained in a maximum likelihood framework by maximizing the probability (minimizing the error).
 SVMs avoid overfitting by maximizing instead a margin.
 SVMs outperform RBF networks in most classification applications.
 In regression applications they can be competitive when the dimensionality of the input space is relatively small.